swalkinshaw/radicle/README.md

+# Radicle
+In botany, the radicle is the first part of a seedling (a growing plant embryo) to emerge from the seed during the process of germination.
+The radicle is the embryonic root of the plant, and grows downward in the soil.

+In WordPress, it's an experimental MVC style theme that is just crazy enough to work.

 # Theme Architecture

 There are 3 files required by WordPress which must remain in the theme root: `style.css`, `functions.php`, and `index.php`.